 — Mustard Tree (@MustardTreeMCR) November 17, 2020

-Due to the new investment, Mustard Tree has been able to make improvements to a variety of services they provide, such as their community store.
+Due to the new investment, Mustard Tree has been able to make improvements to a variety of services it provides, such as a community store.

 The store supplies essential furniture and low-cost clothing for people who aim to set themselves up after getting out of homelessness.

-The charity has also introduced their new food club which seeks to give people access to low-cost food supplies.
+The charity has also introduced a food club which seeks to give people access to low-cost food supplies.

 People who wish to join the club will pay a £2 membership fee which will grant them access to choose a basket of ten items each week.